The Art of Sashimi 刺身

 - Address: 6 Chome-6-1 Toyosu, Koto City, Tokyo 135-006

 Sushiryori Inose, Tokyo

-A friendly place with a warm atmosphere, here you can taste nigiri sushi, gunkan maki, and of course, and a wide variety of sashimi.
+A friendly place with a warm atmosphere, here you can taste nigiri sushi, gunkan maki, and naturally, a wide variety of sashimi.

 - Address: 2-20-2 Higashigotanda | 1f, Shinagawa, Tokyo Prefecture

 Not far from Kyoto station is the excellent Sushi Iwa.
 In this refined restaurant sashimi is king!
 You can taste the assortment of sashimi from 3000 yen (around $26/23€), but also shellfish, sea urchin, abalone, and even fugu!

 - Address: 282 Nishitamamizucho Shimojuzuyamachi-dori Ainomachi Nishiiru, Shimogyo-ku, Kyoto 600-8155, Kyoto Prefecture